 4) Interns and residents share after-hours emergency care for the large animal hospital.
 The intern will have approximately 50% on-call duty and will always have resident and senior clinician backup.
 Staff members are available for consultations and assistance.
 Large Animal interns are expected to be available by pager and to live close to the Veterinary Medical Center.

+Applicants must be eligible for licensing in Minnesota by being graduates of either 1) AVMA COE accredited veterinary schools who have passed the North American Licensing Exam (NAVLE) by the start date, or 2) non-accredited schools who have ECVFG or PAVE certificates and have passed the NAVLE by the start date.
+Applicants without these credentials will not be considered.
+The Minnesota Board of Veterinary Medicine requires all interns to become licensed and accredited in the state of Minnesota.
+The open book exam will occur after you begin your appointment and a self-study book will be provided prior to the start date.
 Interns are eligible for 10 days of personal leave time during the course of the internship program.
 If this personal leave time is not utilized prior to completion of the internship program, all unused time is forfeited.
-The annual salary is $28,000 and benefits include full health insurance coverage.
-Interns will have FICA, state and federal income taxes withheld.
+The annual salary is $29,000 and benefits include full health insurance coverage.
+Interns will have FICA, state, and federal income taxes withheld.
 All costs related to obtaining a visa will be the responsibility of any successful foreign candidate.

 The Minneapolis/St. Paul area is consistently rated one of the healthiest places to live in the United States.
 The University of Minnesota Twin Cities campus is one of the most vibrant urban campuses in the country, filled with trees and green spaces, and with all of the amenities and cultural resources a big city has to offer.
 The state of Minnesota is home to a great recreational and competitive equine community that is now supported by the University of Minnesota Leatherdale Equine Center, a 60,000 sq ft state-of-the-art equine medical, educational, and research facility.

-Applicants must apply online through the U of MN employment website https://hr.myu.umn.edu/jobs/ext/338489 (job ID 338489) and include a curriculum vitae that contains a synopsis of educational background, employment, experience, and class standing with grade point average and a letter summarizing their reasons for selecting an internship program.
-Applicants must also request a university-certified transcript of grades and three letters of reference from individuals knowledgeable of their academic performance to be sent to: Ms. Anna Jones, Veterinary Population Medicine Department, 225 Veterinary Medical Center, 1365 Gortner Avenue, St. Paul, MN 55108 or emailed to firstname.lastname@example.org.
+Applicants must apply online through the U of MN employment website https://hr.myu.umn.edu/jobs/ext/345290 (job ID 345290) and include a curriculum vitae that contains a synopsis of educational background, employment, experience, and class standing with grade point average and a letter summarizing their reasons for selecting an internship program.
+Applicants must also request a university-certified transcript of grades and three letters of reference from individuals knowledgeable of their academic performance as well as a diversity statement (please see below) to be sent to: Ms. Anna Jones, Veterinary Population Medicine Department, 225 Veterinary Medical Center, 1365 Gortner Avenue, St. Paul, MN 55108 or emailed to email@example.com.